jcpetro97/ansible-vagrant-dev-env/README.md

 A basic ansible project structure is already there and it follows the ansible recommended alternate layout best practices.

 **NOTE:** The layout used, assumes you are using the ansible-galaxy method of retrieving roles ( requirements.yml ).
 There is more information in the roles/requirements.yml file.

+Basically, develop the playbook/role on the host, inside the directory of the OS desired.
+To test, spin up the server, and one or both clients.
+Log into the "server", cd to /vagrant and run the ansible playbook.